-Our mission is to empower immigrants and refugees with the tools they need to successfully acclimate to the world around them and become active participants in their communities.
+The Arab-American Family Support Center empowers immigrants and refugees with the tools they need to successfully acclimate to the world around them and become active participants in their communities.
+We operationalize AAFSC’s mission by championing underserved individuals, including immigrants, by delivering culturally responsive services and uplifting community voices.

-AAFSC’s vision is more pressing today than ever: Striving for a socially just society where all immigrants including Arab Middle Eastern, Muslim, and South Asian populations can fully partake as Americans.
-We pursue our vision across all priority areas and we structure our activities around impact and outcomes.
+AAFSC’s vision is more pressing today than ever: Striving for a socially just society where all immigrants including Arab, Middle Eastern, North African, Muslim, and South Asian populations can fully partake as Americans.
+We pursue our vision across all priority areas, and we structure our activities around impact and outcomes.

-Our shared values guide everything we do, and our programs are based on current and emerging needs of clients.
-As a learning organization, we utilize community feedback, program outcomes, focus groups, and surveys to improve current programming and develop new initiatives.
+Our shared values guide everything we do and we adapt our programs to respond to community needs.
+AAFSC operates through a trauma-informed, community resiliency approach which means we approach every interaction through a lens of safety, trustworthiness, peer support, and an appreciation for cultural, historical, and gender differences.
+As a community-driven organization, we utilize community feedback, program outcomes, focus groups, and surveys to improve current programming and develop new initiatives.

 We are committed to social justice and steadfast in confronting xenophobia, racism, sexism, ethnocentrism, homophobia, othering, and all forms of oppression.
 We value healing.

 As a settlement house, we are geographically embedded in the communities we serve.
 This translates to a better real-time understanding of community challenges.
-Collectively, our staff speak Arabic, Armenian, Bengali, English, Farsi, French, Hindi, Italian, Navajo, Nepali, Pashto, Punjabi, Somali, Spanish, Tibetan and 30 various dialects.
+Collectively, our staff speak Arabic, Albanian, Armenian, Bangla, English-Based Creole, French, German, Haitian Creole, Hindi, Italian, Japanese, Mandarin, Nepali, Newari, Pashto, Persian, Punjabi, Russian, Sherpa, Sindhi, Somali, Spanish, Tajiki, Tibetan, Turkish, Urdu, and Wakhi.

 Our staff is trauma-informed, which means we approach every interaction through a lens of safety, trustworthiness, peer support, collaboration, mutual respect, and an appreciation for cultural, historical, and gender issues.